top of page

 Practising Gratitude

-Before you start, understanding how gratitude changes your mindset can work as a motivator.
+Gratitude changes your mindset, working as a motivator.
 The brain regions associated with gratitude belong to the network used when we experience pleasure.
-These also connect to parts of the brain controlling emotional regulation and are associated with stress relief and thus pain reduction.
-So feeling grateful and paying attention to the good in our lives creates a more relaxed body state.
-Also, gratitude permanently increases happiness, and that's not surprising considering the boost of emotions like joy and a sense of positive well-being.
-Moreover, gratitude appears to improve a deep sense of meaning, worth and purpose in life.
+These also connect to parts of the brain controlling emotional regulation and are associated with stress relief and, thus, pain reduction.

-• It helps to gain a different perspective on things we give for granted but are not for many.
+• It helps to gain a different perspective on things we may take for granted

 Charles Duhigg